 Solid Waste Management Fund

-The Cyclone Gabrielle Solid Waste Management Fund has up to $15 million to reduce financial barriers to clearing solid waste from residential properties as soon as possible.
-The Fund is administered by the National Emergency Management Agency (NEMA).
-NEMA will make payments to eligible local authorities through a monthly reimbursement process.
-To receive funding, you will need to provide NEMA with a completed application form and details of your claim, including supporting invoices.
+The Cyclone Gabrielle Solid Waste Management Fund had up to $15 million to reduce financial barriers to clearing solid waste from residential properties as soon as possible.
+The Fund was administered by the National Emergency Management Agency (NEMA).

 Flood Resilience Fund